-81. The Scottish Government acknowledges the benefits of taking a longer-term view and has been developing its processes to reflect the fiscal framework.
+82. The Scottish Government acknowledges the benefits of taking a longer-term view and has been developing its processes to reflect the fiscal framework.
 It undertakes longer-term analysis and assessments to support financial decision making.
 This has included, for example, modelling scenarios to assess the potential impact on tax raising and spending projections.
-It has not yet finalised an overarching approach for managing Scotland's public finances which reflects its new financial powers.
+It has not yet finalised an overarching longer term approach for managing Scotland's public finances which reflects its new financial powers.

-82. A key element to strategic public financial management is a medium-term financial strategy (MTFS) setting out the expectations and broad financial plans for the next five years.
+- 83. A key element to strategic public financial management is a medium-term financial strategy setting out the expectations and broad financial plans for the next five years.
 This should be underpinned by clear policies and principles for using, managing and controlling the available financial powers.
-The Scottish Government is currently considering a number of detailed recommendations prepared by the Budget Process Review Group, established by the Finance and Constitution Committee, which includes the need for a MTFS.

-83. This would involve the Scottish Government setting out its expectations and broad financial plans and projections for at least the next five years following the UK Government's Spring Budget Statement.

-84. Developing a MTFS will help the Scottish Government to assess and keep under review the long-term sustainability of Scotland's public finances.
+The Scottish Government is currently considering a number of detailed recommendations prepared by the Budget Process Review Group, established by the Finance and Constitution Committee, which includes the need for a medium-term financial strategy. - 84.
+This would involve the Scottish Government setting out its expectations and broad financial plans and projections for at least the next five years following the UK Government's Spring Budget Statement. - 85.
+Developing a medium-term financial strategy will help the Scottish Government to assess and keep under review the long-term sustainability of Scotland's public finances.
 This includes considering the longer-term implications of policy decisions and how these sit alongside existing commitments and anticipated changes in the economy, revenues and spending.